mozilla/protocol/docs/02-usage/02-framework.md

 the Mozilla and Firefox brands.
 Themes work by defining sets of variables in Sass maps in the `/includes/_themes.scss` file, and those variables are fetched via the `get-theme()` function.
-That function determines which set of variables to draw from based on the declared brand theme, thus any themable property in CSS can have different values for different brands.
+That function determines which set of variables to draw from based on the declared brand theme, thus any themeable property in CSS can have different values for different brands.

 ```scss